 We aim to employ skilled staff to support our children with additional needs.
 We have staff who are experienced in working with children with ASC (Autism Spectrum Condition), emotional and social difficulties and a wide range of learning difficulties.

 Here at Borrow Wood, we take a multi-agency approach and work in collaboration with other professionals and agencies to ensure the provision we provide is effective and innovative.
 We will always seek additional support and expertise with regards to a child in consultation with parents or carers.
 The external agencies we may seek advice from are:

 - The Educational Psychologist who can advise on additional strategies to support specific children

 - The STEPs Team who, as specialist teachers, can offer advice for issues related to vision and hearing impairment and Autism Spectrum Disorders

-- Vulnerable Learners Service which is the Derby City Council’s SEND Department and can advise on funding and processes such as Education Health Care Plan applications
+- Derby City Council’s SEND Department who can advise on funding and processes such as Education Health Care Plan applications

-- Speech and Language Therapy who can offer support and assessments for children who are struggling with their speech, use or understanding of language
+- The Speech and Language Team who can offer support and assessments for children who are struggling with their speech, use or understanding of language

 - Physiotherapists and Occupational Therapists who can support children with physical difficulties and can be referred to via the family GP

-- Community Paediatricians who can carry out further investigations into children who we feel may have underlying difficulties, such as mental health concerns or neurodevelopmental disorders
+- Community Paediatricians who can carry out further investigations into children who we feel may have underlying difficulties, such as neurodevelopmental disorders

 - Early Help Assessment Team who can offer support for families who are having a variety of difficulties which might mean their children are struggling to access education